finbourne/lusid-sdk-csharp-preview/sdk/docs/PortfoliosApi.md

 Upsert portfolio properties

 Update or insert one or more properties onto a single portfolio.
 A property will be updated if it  already exists and inserted if it does not.
-All properties must be of the domain 'Portfolio'.
+All properties must be from the 'Portfolio' domain.
 Properties have an <i>effectiveFrom</i> datetime for which the property is valid, and an <i>effectiveUntil</i>  datetime until which the property is valid.
 Not supplying an <i>effectiveUntil</i> datetime results in the property being  valid indefinitely, or until the next <i>effectiveFrom</i> datetime of the property.

 ### Example